Orggu

 Freezing: Not recommended.
 Millet pongal does not freeze well — the dal and rava separate on thawing, producing a grainy, watery result.

-🌾 Why Orggu Millet Rava?
+🌾 Why Orggu Unpolished Millets & Rava?

 ✅ 100% Unpolished 🌾 Stone-Milled 🚚 Free Delivery 💳 Pay on Delivery